Estimation of a probability in inverse binomial sampling under normalized linear-linear and inverse-linear loss: Motivation and considered loss functions

 \section{Motivation and considered loss functions}

 The estimation of the success probability $p$ of a sequence of Bernoulli trials is a recurring problem, arising in many branches of science and engineering.
 The quality of a point estimator of $p$, denoted as $\hatvap$, can be measured in terms of its \emphmio{risk}, or average loss associated with a certain \emphmio{loss function} $L$.
 Since a given error is most meaningful when compared with the true value $p$, quality measures used in practice are most often normalized ones \citep{Mendo10_env}.
-Common loss functions include normalized square error $(\hatvap/p-1)^2$ and normalized absolute error $|\hatvap/p-1|$.
+This corresponds to $L$ being a function of $\hatvap/p$, rather than of $\hatvap$.
+Common loss functions include normalized squared error $(\hatvap/p-1)^2$ and normalized absolute error $|\hatvap/p-1|$.
 Interval estimation can also be analyzed in terms of a certain loss function \citep[p.~64]{Berger85} such that the resulting risk is the confidence level associated with an estimation interval.

 Fixed-sample approaches to this problem suffer from the drawback that the required size depends on the unknown parameter $p$, and thus cannot be determined in advance.
-Therefore a sequential procedure is required, consisting in a \emphmio{stopping rule}, which yields a random sample size, and an estimator based on the observed sample.
-A particularly appealing stopping rule is \emphmio{inverse binomial sampling}.
-Given $\nnum \in \mathbb N$, this rule consists in taking as many observations as necessary to obtain exactly $\nnum$ successes.
-The random number of observations, $\vanden$, is a sufficient statistic for $p$ \citep[p.~101]{Lehmann98}.
+Therefore a \emphmio{sequential procedure} is required, consisting of a \emphmio{stopping rule}, which yields a random sample size, and an estimator based on the observed sample.